davemolk/scripts/README.md

 google dorking, but with duck duck go (so, not google dorking...)
 (larger version under development)

+## pu
+parse urls in style. read urls from a line-separated file or from stdin.
+Get domains, keys, a map of keys and values, paths, user info (username and password), or values.

 ## scanner
 two different ways to make a port scanner